-OS data © Crown copyright and database right 2018 (The grey buildings shown were in existence before the Ordnance Survey First Edition 1-to-25 inch map of 1883).
+(The grey buildings shown were in existence before the Ordnance Survey First Edition 1-to-25 inch map 1883.)

 - 2.2.9.
-The national significance of New Buckenham's heritage and landscape setting is highlighted by Historic England in its Pre-submission comments.18 Historic England has a significant part to play in advising Breckland on planning and other issues as strict rules apply to altering historic buildings, not just to the fabric of buildings but their settings and public impact.19 - 2.2.10.
-In practice innovation is not precluded, rather that it requires greater consideration of form, context and materials as summarised in Local Design Guide A. This can be aided by the Parish Council taking an early, active involvement in planning proposals. - 2.2.11.
-Views and vistas reinforce a sense of place.
-In this village particularly they define the context and character of the settlement, are an incentive to recreational walking, and make the village an attractive and popular place to visit.
+The national significance of New Buckenham's heritage and landscape setting is highlighted by Historic England in its Pre-submission comments.19 Historic England has a significant part to play in advising Breckland on planning and other issues as strict rules apply to altering historic buildings, not just to the fabric of buildings but their settings and public impact.20 - 2.2.10.
+As appropriate to the significance of the heritage asset concerned, development proposals should be accompanied by information about the buildings and their settings to demonstrate the way in which they would affect local heritage assets, taking into account any relevant findings in the New Buckenham Landscape and Heritage Assessment.
+Where appropriate, such information could be incorporated within the design and access statement submitted with a planning application.
+The Parish Council would welcome active pre-application discussions with prospective developers.

-18 "We are therefore pleased to note the inclusion of section 2.2 of your neighbourhood plan that deals with landscape and heritage.
+19 "We are therefore pleased to note the inclusion of section 2.2 of your neighbourhood plan that deals with landscape and heritage.
 New Buckenham is a particularly special place, with a very high level of significance related to the survival of its castle and its magnificent earthworks and keep, but also manifested in the relationship between the castle and the village itself.
 The village contains many listed buildings of great interest, and its layout and plan form are also very important to the understanding of its history.
 It is of course designated as a conservation area."
 Historic England: New Buckenham Neighbourhood Plan Pre-submission Comments and Responses, Section 33.

-19 Historic England (2019) Planning practice guidance (PPG): historic environment, Historic England briefing.
+20 Historic England (2019) Planning practice guidance (PPG): historic environment, Historic England briefing.